godspeedsystems/gs-documentation/docs/microservices-framework/inline-scripting/overview.md

 # Scripting

-Inline scripting involves embedding and executing code directly within Godspeed YAML code (e.g. workflows, datasources, eventsource, events, etc.,) enhancing seamless integration of script-based logic or functionality.
+Inline scripting involves embedding and executing code directly within Godspeed YAML code (e.g. functions, datasources, eventsource, events, etc.,) enhancing seamless integration of script-based logic or functionality.
 It is used directly by embedding the code/variables in `<% %>` tags.
 This code is evaluated whenever the yaml is needed to be evaluated e.g. at loadtime or runtime.

 **Loadtime evaluation** There are some variables/code which should be evaluated at loadtime.
 For example, using [configs and mappings](../config-and-mappings/config.md) in datasources, events, or eventsources as given below: